 A creditor may only issue a winding up petition if your company owes them more than £750 and only once an official payment demand has gone unheeded.
 In addition to this, the action may also be forced if a creditor has an existing unpaid CCJ against your business.

 The conclusion of this process will see the closure of your company and it will be removed from the register after 2-3 months.

 Should I just let my company go into Compulsory Liquidation?

-If you are considering letting your company go into Compulsory Liquidation, there are some very important things that you should understand.
+If you are considering letting your company go into Compulsory Liquidation, there are some important things that you should be aware of.

-Whilst it may seem the easy option, there will be some serious effects on you, including:
+Whilst it may seem the easy option, there could be some effects on you, including:

-- It is very likely that your future credit terms from lenders will be adversely affected
+- your future credit terms from lenders may be badly affected

 - business people (including customers and suppliers) may see you as someone who has been complacent about your legal duties as a company director.

 These effects may be felt when you put a company into a CVL.
 However, because you’re being pro-active and voluntarily putting your company into liquidation, in our experience the effects are likely to be far less with a CVL.

 (If you’re not sure which type of liquidation is right for your situation, give us a call.
 We’ll give you free and confidential advice and help you select the best option.)